 Lee has spent many years holding leadership roles in the for-profit and non-profit sectors.
-Prior to her current position, she spent several years consulting to non-profits, served as Director of Finance and Deputy Director for Bellwether Housing, and as Assistant Controller and Assistant Vice President at SAFECO Properties, Inc. Lee is pleased to engage her expertise and experience with others who are passionate about creating and maintaining healthy communities for everyone.
+Prior to her current position, she spent several years as a leader at Historic Seattle and consulting to non-profits.
+She has served as Director of Finance and Deputy Director for Bellwether Housing and as Assistant Controller and Assistant Vice President at SAFECO Properties, Inc. Lee is pleased to engage her expertise and experience with others who are passionate about creating and maintaining healthy communities for everyone.
 She holds bachelor’s degrees in psychology and accounting as well as a master’s degree in Nonprofit Leadership from Seattle University.
-Lee has been a member of the PHC Board for six years, serving as president for four of those years.
+Lee has been a member of the PHC Board for seven years, serving as president for four of those years.
 Lee is particularly taken with PHC’s unique mission – coupling companionship with housing.
 Providing community to persons who typically experience isolation creates stability and opportunity for healing and health, demonstrated by PHC residents living successfully in their housing for many, many years.

-Nancy is a founding member of the PHC Board and has been an avid supporter of PHC and its mission since its inception.
+Nancy is a founding member of PHC and has been an avid supporter since PHC's inception in 2000.
 She is retired from a career as Executive Director of Housing Resources Group.
-In her role as ED she was responsible for leading the overall organization as well as for raising the financial resources to build, rehab and operate low income and affordable housing, mainly in the greater downtown area of Seattle.
+In that role she was responsible for leading the overall organization and raising the financial resources to build, rehab and operate low income and affordable housing, mainly in the greater downtown area of Seattle.
 She has also served as Community Service staff for Plymouth Church, learning in that role the importance of companionship and the difference it can make in the lives of those living with mental illness.

 Catherine Walker, JD